Point of sale (POS) systems enable everything from payment processing to inventory management. But which system is right for you?

 The Clover Station is a system that doesn’t neatly fit into proprietary or universal for one reason: it can be used with many processing companies, but it’s not reprogrammable.
 Most businesses ask about a system’s status to determine if they would be able to use that same system with another processor if necessary.

-The Clover Station, which runs on First Data’s platform and can be provided by any company that works with First Data, can’t be reprogrammed.
+The Clover Station, which runs on the First Data (now Fiserv) platform and can be provided by any company that works with Fiserv, can’t be reprogrammed.
 That makes it closer to a proprietary system even though there are many companies that can offer it initially.

 Popular POS Brands

 There are many popular POS brands, including proprietary and universal options.
 If you’ve visited a coffee shop recently, you’ve probably seen Square’s POS system.
 Anyone who has worked in the restaurant business has probably used Micros at some point in their career.
 But there are far more than just those.